-There is a long-term projected decrease in greenhouse gas emissions as a result of inclusion of new climate mitigation policies and measures that formed part of the 2018-2027 National Development Plan, which was published in 2018 (and superseded in 2021).
-This is evident in the thus, $\text{CO}2$ is valued at a price, which is determined by the supply and demand at the (trading) market.
+• There is a long-term projected decrease in greenhouse gas emissions as a result of inclusion of new climate mitigation policies and measures that formed part of the 2018-2027 National Development Plan (updated in 2021).
+This is which is determined by the supply and demand at the (trading) market.

-$^{92}$ The EU emissions trading system (EU ETS) was launched in 2005 as the world's first international company-level 'cap-and trade' system for reducing emissions of greenhouse gases cost-effectively.
-The cap makes sure that $\text{CO}2$ becomes a product and,
+$^{^{92}}$ The EU emissions trading system (EU ETS) was launched in 2005 as the world's first international company-level 'capand trade' system for reducing emissions of greenhouse gases cost-effectively.
+The cap makes sure that CO2 becomes a product and, thus, CO2 is valued at a price, evident in the With Additional Measures scenario which assumes full implementation of the programmes, policies and measures included in the 2018 National Development Plan.

-$^{\rm 93}$ Manufacturing Combustion; includes combustion of fuels in Industry and Construction, both in ETS and non-ETS
+93 Manufacturing Combustion; includes combustion of fuels in Industry and Construction, both in ETS and non-ETS